ionos-enterprise/ionos-enterprise-sdk-java/README.md

 ### How to: Create Network Interfaces

 The ProfitBricks platform supports adding multiple NICs to a server.
 These NICs can be used to create different, segmented networks on the platform.

-The sample below shows you how to add a second NIC to an existing server:
+This example adds a second NIC to an existing server:

     Nic nic = new Nic();